Find your extraordinary

 You will find students, faculty, and alumni united by one common thread: Washington State University.
 No matter who you are or where you’re from, once you’re a Coug, you will have a network of supporters.
 They’ll help you land your first job and open career doors.

 Prepare for your future success

 Choose from more than 200 fields of study at WSU—many of which have been honored nationally or internationally for excellence.
-Programs in communication, organic agriculture, veterinary medicine, and business are just a few top-rated examples.
+Programs in Business, Communication, Organic Agriculture, and Veterinary Medicine are just a few top-rated examples.

 Study abroad.
 Many WSU students travel abroad to study, conduct research, and participate in faculty-led trips.
-We provide hundreds of opportunities that span the globe, ranging from Australia to France, from China to Costa Rica.
-It’s part of our commitment to developing the global perspective you need to succeed in our increasingly connected world.
+We provide more than 500 opportunities that span the globe, ranging from Australia to France, from China to Costa Rica.

 Honors College.
 Our Honors College offers an enriched liberal arts curriculum with an international focus.
 You can major in any field, complete the honors curriculum, and still graduate in four years.

 Boeing, Hilton Worldwide, Microsoft, Nordstrom, Deloitte, Insight Global, Energy Northwest, Marriott, Google, NBC, Enterprise Holdings; these are just a few of the big names.
 WSU students also go on to work for a wide variety of community organizations and small businesses—and also start their own.

 Top writing program.
 In 2018, WSU’s writing program ranks among the top in the nation by U.S. News & World Report.
 WSU has been included on this list every year for well over a decade.
 The program helps students in all majors develop their writing skills.

 Top educator of state’s nurses.
 The Bachelor of Science in Nursing (BSN) program is ranked first in the state by number of graduates.

 Create lifelong friendships